 Additional advanced courses may be taken as electives after consultation with a faculty advisor and approval from the Department.

-Following is a list of elective courses that are periodically being offered by the Department.
-Other than the listed courses, students may take graduate courses from other appropriate disciplines such as engineering, management and pure and applied science as electives after consultation with a faculty advisor and with the approval of the Department.
+Other than the above listed elective courses, students may take courses from other appropriate disciplines such as engineering, management, computer science, and mathematics as electives after consultation with a faculty advisor and with the approval of the Department.
+A few examples are:

 In order to obtain the M.S.
 Degree in Environmental Studies, a student is required to have completed undergraduate courses in the areas of chemistry, physics, and mathematics.
 At a minimum, the following courses are required.
 University of Massachusetts Lowell (UML) course numbers are provided for reference purposes.
 Course work that is equivalent to the UML courses specified are acceptable.
 However, an official determination of prerequisite course equivalency will be conducted by UML faculty that teach the specified undergraduate course, or by the Environmental Studies Graduate Coordinator, only after the student has applied and been accepted into the graduate program.
 This list represents the minimum prerequisite course requirements.
 Additional undergraduate course work may be required to remedy academic deficiencies.
 Students will be notified of deficiencies in an acceptance letter.
 All deficiencies must be eliminated before a student can be classified as "fully matriculated".

 Enrollment in this program is open to individuals with a bachelor's degree in sciences, mathematics and engineering.
 Others may be admitted with the approval of the Graduate Program Coordinator.
 Such students may make up course prerequisite deficiencies while in the program, although these credits will not count toward the total required for the master’s degree.
 Frequently, students entering the program are required to take a number of undergraduate courses to develop the analytical skills, and to prepare for the advanced level courses.